-The FiberBed® BD is a submicronic particle separator, composed by a bed of micro fiberglass.
-It is carefully designed and dimensioned to capture and drain liquid particles (<1 μ m) from the gas flow.
-It minimizes waste and protects gas-gas heat exchangers, economizers and gas pipes.
+The FiberBed BD is a submicronic particle separator, composed by a bed of micro fibreglass.
+It is designed and dimensioned to capture and drain liquid particles (<1 μ m) from the gas flow.
+It minimises waste and protects gas-gas heat exchangers, economisers and gas pipes.

-Table 3: Benefits of FiberBed®

-Benefits High efficiency Guarantees liquid recovery and security on adjacent operations Cost-benefit High durability and efficiency

-Repacking

-By reusing the grids, prices and deadlines are lower

-Material variety
+Benefits include:

-Many options for plastic and metallic materials for cages and different fibers to fit process chemical attack conditions
+- High efficiency guarentees liquid recovery and security on adjacent operations. - Cost-benefit high durability and efficiency. - Repacking by reusing the grids, prices and deadlines are lower. - Material variety many options for plastic and metallic materials for cages and different fibres to fit process chemical attack conditions.

-4. Typical applications
+Typical applications